Edvard Beneš: Education and marriage

 Beneš spent much of his youth in the Vinohrady district of Prague, where he attended a grammar school from 1896 to 1904.
 His landlord's family was acquainted with his future wife Anna Vlčková (1885–1974, later Hana Benešová) (cs).
 The two would study French, history, and literature together at the Sorbonne.
 Edvard and Anna got engaged in May 1906, and married in November 1909.
 Some time after their engagement, Anna changed her name to Hana.
 Edvard had always preferred to call her Hana, because he had just ended a relationship with another woman named Anna.
 Around the same time, Edvard Beneš also changed his name, going from the original spelling "Eduard" to "Edvard".

-He played football (soccer) as an amateur for Slavia Prague.
+He played football as an amateur for Slavia Prague.
 After studying philosophy at Charles-Ferdinand University in Prague, Beneš left for Paris and continued his studies at the Sorbonne and at the Independent School of Political and Social Studies.
 He completed his first degree in Dijon, where he received his doctorate of law in 1908.
 Beneš then taught for three years at a business college, and after his 1912 habilitation in philosophy, Beneš became a lecturer of sociology at Charles University.
 He was also involved in scouting.